playgrasshopper/grasshopper/src/content/rules.md

   - At the end of the hop, the bash bish recieves 20% of bash bish's points for that hop.
 - **Grapevine** - All players who are not the bashbish may only move by doing a grapevine dance (passing the feet side to side, one in front of the other)
 - **Multiball** - The bash bish, upon reaching the opposite tripod, can pick up the extra soccer ball and kick it in any direction.
 The bash bish is now not out until the multiball also reaches one of the tripods.
-- **Ultimate** - The frisbee must be tossed between all the fielders seven times before it can be placed under a tripod.
+- **Ultimate** - The frisbee must be tossed between fielders seven times without being dropped, and having been tossed to all players at leasst once unless there are over seven fielders.
 If the frisbee is dropped, then the counting has to start over again.
+Even after seven passes, the frisbee must still not be dropped until it is under a tripod.
+If the fielders wish to move a safe frisbee from one tripod to another, they must pass it between each other or directly to the opposite tripod without dropping it.
+Dropping a frisbee in the middle of transfer between tripods restarts the seven passes.

 ##### Rare Magic